 Al-Haafiz ad-Daaraqutni mentioned sitting in some famous lines of poetry of his.

-Assuming that this word was used by some of the early generations, we must believe that it is not like the sitting of any of Allah’s creation.
+Assuming that this word was used by some of the early generations, we must believe that it is not like the setting of any of Allah’s creations.

 Shaykh al-Islam (may Allah have mercy on him) said:

 As is well established, when the angels and the souls of human beings are described in terms of moving, ascending, descending, and so on, that is not like the movements of the bodies of human beings and other creatures that we see in this world.

 It is possible for them [angels or the souls of human beings] to move in ways that are not possible for the bodies of human beings.